waynodiablo/Oystercard/node/basic_node_server.md

 npm install --save-dev webdriver-io
 ```

 Make sure you follow all the instructions for [selenium-standalone](https://www.npmjs.com/package/selenium-standalone) if for some reason you don't have the JDK installed yet.
+Have a Selenium server running somewhere in the background.

 And finally, for Grunt: